cryptotriv/bot-docs/suspicious-buyer/README.md

 2. On a New token signal, check the token chart to see that it is a newly deployed token
 3. Scan the contract to check that it is not a honeypot (colour doesn't matter) and there are at least 8 profitable wallets that sniped the same token (XToolsAI)
 4. Enter with half size
-5. If the price goes down to where the insider previously bought or last bought, enter with the other half of size
+5. If the price goes down to where the insider previously bought or last bought, and new contract scan is now green 🟢, enter with the other half of size
 6. Exit at some point based on insider activity, profit, or invalidations